 Left to right in the above photo are my sons Elio (20), Sam (4), and Max (6) along with yours truly (soon 59).
 Behind us is most of Poggiosole's impressive haul of olives for 2022.

-of whole olives yielded, on average, 13.1 kg of oil) and our usual grassy, lively spicy flavor and gorgeous green color.
+of whole olives yielded, on average, 13.1 kg of oil) and our usual grassy, lively spicy flavor and emerald green color.

 Looking ahead I've identified two strong candidates for reshaping our bushy, over-tall outer grove trees, a process which may take up to five years and will commence in early 2023.
 Over the next couple of years my goal will be to keep our annual harvest at 1100 kilos or better and our yield at 12% or better, netting at least 140 liters of oil per year: sufficient to ensure that we won't run out even if 20 guests each opt to purchase 3 or 4 liters of oil while visiting Poggiosole.
 But no amount of judicious pruning will compensate for extreme weather and drought; we'll have to wait and see the support nature is able to provide given the forces of climate change.